(No, this isn't a banner ad per se; it's just promoting one of Joe's favorite Web sites.)

 I'm experimenting with everyone having their own subdomain.
 This allows us to have a certain amount of spam control.
 For example, suppose some Web site you visit requires you to enter in a valid email address.
 The Web server requires the email to be valid to send you a password or something.
 What some of these Web sites are actually doing is adding you to their marketing list.
 For Global Computer for example (www.globalcomputer.com), I might create the address "email@example.com" (notice the "joe." in the domain name).
 My sister, Pat, might want to do the same thing, and her address might be "firstname.lastname@example.org".
 We each get emailed our respective Web site passwords (they email one to each of us).
 But then let's suppose Global Computer starts sending me email that I don't want to read from their promotions department (spam).
 I simply remove the machinery that translates "email@example.com" to my real address, and anything Global Computer tries to send me just bounces back as undeliverable.
 Pat might still want to receive these emails, but since the address they use to email her is different, the family mail system can accept and deliver hers (her delivery alias is distinct from mine).

 We have e-mail set up; send to the family member's name followed by "@philipps.us".
-For now, this service will just forward to an existing email address (e.g., when this was written, shirley forwards to email@example.com.)
-At some time, I plan to have a dedicated server set up so that you can use your favorite email client to retrieve your email.
+For now, this service will just forward to an existing email address (e.g., when this was written, shirley forwards to firstname.lastname@example.org.)
 The only proviso is that your email client must support either POP3 or IMAP.
-Both Internet Explorer/Outlook Express and Netscape Messenger use this.
-Mozilla also supports this, which is the Web browser I use regularly.
+Both Internet Explorer/Outlook Express and Mozilla Thunderbird use this.
+Mozilla are the same folks who make the Web browser I use regularly, Firefox.

 You can check up on the network health of the Internet link to the philipps.us domain.